Reviews

 • Pricey for smaller growers

-We saw this light fill a 4×4 area with no dark spots, which is honestly impressive.
+We saw this light fill a 4×4 area with no dark spots, which is impressive.
 The Samsung LM301H EVO diodes deliver a bright, full spectrum, and our plants grew strong and even.
+It does what it does exceptionally well, and that’s what matters most.

 Buying Guide